vaibhavsagar/website/content/blog/getting-to-rc.md

 implemented, and he said he'd love to hear a talk on Git internals in Haskell.
 I had my project.

-A few months later, things had gone pear-shaped for me on the work front.
+A few months later, things had gone pear-shaped for me on the work front and we were heading into the Canberra winter.
 I left my job and reapplied to RC.
 In my mind the worst that could have happened had already happened, so I was much more relaxed.
 My interviewer this time had attended RC when they were like me at the end of 2013, and I think we were able to relate to each other better.
 I'd learned some Haskell by working on my Git thing, which I called [duffer](https://github.com/vaibhavsagar/duffer/tree/4e4beb35f39d957ff1ccaf187dee3272deb58870) and I progressed to the pairing interview.
 The pairing interview was my first experience pair programming, and I think it went well, because I got an